 The APEX Program features activities designed for Scouts who are at least 14 years old or in their fourth year of camp.
-In APEX, Scouts will spend the majority of their afternoons participating in various activities such as Sporting Arrows, Cowboy Action Shoot, Low Ropes, climbing, and much more!
+In APEX, Scouts will spend the majority of their afternoon participating in various activities including Sporting Arrows, Cowboy Action Shoot, Low Ropes, climbing, and much more!
 The APEX Program will take Scouts to different portions of S bar F, including areas requiring transportation.
 Unit leaders may need to provide transportation if the shuttle bus is not available.
-Scouts will meet at 7:15pm Sunday with the APEX staff to review the week's activities and decide which ones they wish to participate in.
-Scouts are welcome to attend as many programs as they would like.
-Climbing and rappelling will take most of the day, therefore Scouts should work with their other Merit Badge Counselors to make up any missed requirements at a mutually agreed upon time.
+Scouts will meet at 7:15pm Sunday with the APEX staff to review the week's activities.
+For 2025, Apex Older Scout program will only be occurring in the afternoon so scouts should still sign up for morning merit badges